What's at the Heart of Community? Trust and Collaboration.

 When the virus hit and financial services began to see the impact, we quickly brought these groups together.
 Our meetings had no formal agenda other than to provide a forum where peers could gather to share how everyone was impacted and how they were handling that impact.
 To be able to lean on each other in times of crisis — that is a bedrock of a strong community.
 As the weeks and months have gone by and the world has continued to face unprecedented challenges, we continue to lean on each other as communities.

 In our UK office, they have been running the same community meetings and experience the same feeling of collaboration and comfort in learning from each other.
 Recently my colleague who leads our UK business, Brett Williams, wrote about some of the highlights in bringing their community of wealth management executives together.
 He talks about how, in this forum, long-time competitors have gathered to collaborate, because learning how we are all working to keep employees and clients safe is something no one feels the need to compete on.

 Communities can only make all of us stronger.
-It’s a great read and I wanted to share it with our community today.
-Brett thanks for sharing.
 Stay safe and be well everyone.

 More from Front and Centered

 We've got grounded perspectives to cultivate your inner leader.